minutelab/mless/README.md

   (it is advised to limit this to a specific folder only).
 * Make sure to configure the Lambda function with a role that allows it to read/write from/to this bucket.

-Start the test server by running the script `mlessd.mlab` in the examples directory.
+Start the test server by running the script `mlessd.mlab` (using the Minute Lab client) in the examples directory.

 Now upload a file to the S3 bucket to the specified folder.
 You will notice that:

 * The mlessd server will be invoked (twice)
-* In addition to the file that you uploaded there should be another file with the sha1 of the original file
+* In addition to the file that you uploaded there should be another file containing the sha1 of the original file

 What happened: